Maximos2009/BrainF/README.md

 * If `char` is `,`, asks for input and then sets the element of the `array` with the index of `byte` to the [ASCII value](https://www.asciitable.com/) of the input.
 If an `EOFError` is raised the element is set to zero
 * If `char` is `[`, a variable called `start` is initialized with the value of `idx + 1`.
 Two variables called `opens` and `closes` are initialized both of which with the value of zero.
 Iterates through every character of `code` from `idx` until the end with the character called `subchar` and its index called `subidx`.
 If subchar is `[`, `opens` is inreased by one.
 If subchar is `]`, `closes` is increased by one.
 If `opens` is equal to `closes`, a variable called `end` is initialized with the value of `idx + subidx` and the loop ends.
 If the loop ends without `opens` ever being equal to `closes` and the `error` property is set to `False`, if `opens` is larger than `closes` the `closing_bracket_error` property is printed.
 Else the `opening_bracket_error` property is printed.
 Then the `error` property is set to `True` and the execution stops.
 Now going back to the loop, if it ended successfully, a variable called `subcode` is initialized with the value of `code` from `start` until `end`.
 While the element of `array` with the index of `byte` is not equal to zero and the `error` property is set to `False` and the `iterations` property is less than the `iteration_limit` property, recursion is used and the `execute()` method is called with the `code` argument being `subcode`.
 After the loop ends, if the `error` property is set to `False`, the `execute()` method is called with the `code` argument being `code` from `end + 1` untill the end.
 And finally the loop ends.
 * If `char` is `]` and the `error` property is set to `False`, the `opening_bracket_error` property is printed, the `error` property is set to `True` and the execution stops.
 All that happends because when there is a loop ends, the code is executed from the end of the loop untill the end meaning the interpreter would normally never see a closing bracket.
+* Every other character is interpreted as a comment

 ## The `main()` method
 An `Interpreter` object is initialized with the name of `ip`.
 The user is asked for the path of a brainfuck file and a variable called `filepath` is initialized with the value of the input.